 The Dietary Fat & Breast Cancer Studies

 It’s true that studies examining the link between the amount of fat women eat and their likelihood to contract breast cancer have conflicting results.
-Several researchers (including those behind a particularly large 2007 study involving nearly 200,000 women) have found direct links between fat consumption and incidence of breast cancer.
+Several researchers (including those behind a particularly large 2007 study involving nearly 200,000 women) have found direct links between fat consumption and Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. of breast cancer.
 Other studies, though, have found little to no direct relationship.

 What’s with the mixed results?
 One recent study suggests that those differences may depend on the way researchers ask women about their eating habits—filling out a questionnaire on their typical diet proved to be less accurate than keeping a food diary.
 This is no surprise to anyone who has winced while watching their calories pile up on a diary-style weight loss app on their smartphone.

 Another factor to consider is that not all fats are created equal.
 Some studies have specifically examined consumption of saturated fat (the cholesterol-raising kind of fat usually found in animal products like meat and dairy) versus the “good for you” monounsaturated fats (found in olive oil and nuts), with clearer results.
 Saturated fat seems to be linked more closely to breast cancer than fat overall, although we don’t know exactly why just yet.